Return to all

 Maximum points the red box can give you: 3.

-Are there any mandatory base requirements for the 6-point SMC?
+Are there any mandatory base requirements ?

 Yes, there are age, character, health, and English requirements.
 Applicants must have a ‘skilled’ job offer from an accredited employer as well.